avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 #### Step 2: Running into problems

 After happily running the hydrate.py script on my computer for four days, I realized that I had not even finished extracting tweets from June!
 So I went back to the us-pres-elections-2020 repo and reviewed the associated [paper](https://arxiv.org/pdf/2010.00600.pdf){:target="_blank"}.
-In the paper it states their first release of tweets from 6/20/2020 through 9/06/2020 contains 240 million tweets which is almost 2 TB of raw data!
+In the paper it states their first release of tweets from 6/20/2020 through 9/06/2020 contains ****240 million tweets** which is almost **2 TB** of raw data!

-uh......ABANDON hydrate.py!
+ABANDON hydrate.py!
 STOP COLLECTING DATA!

 My macbook air cannot handle 240 million tweets and its storage limit is 250 GB lol.
 I could potentially collect the data on the cloud, however at the moment I do not want to work on the cloud or at least until my analysis is ready to run.